Singular support of coherent sheaves, and the geometric Langlands conjecture: Introduction

 The above corollary allows one to take fibers of the category $\Dmod(\Bun_G)$ at points of $\LocSysG$, or more generally $S$-points for any test scheme $S$.
 Namely, for $\sigma:S\to \LocSysG$ we set

 In particular, for a $k$-point $\sigma$ of $\LocSysG$, the corresponding category $\Dmod(\Bun_G)_\sigma$ is that of Hecke eigensheaves with eigenvalue $\sigma$.

 However, we do not know (and have no reasons to believe) that this procedure can be refined to $\ArthG$.
-In other words, we do not expect that the category $\QCoh(\ArthG)$ should act on $\Dmod(\Bun_G)$ and that it is possible to take the fiber of $\Dmod(\Bun_G)$ at a specified Arthur parameter.
+In other words, we do not expect that the category $\QCoh(\ArthG)$ should act on $\Dmod(\Bun_G)$ and that it should be possible to take the fiber of $\Dmod(\Bun_G)$ at a specified Arthur parameter.

 \sssec{}

 Let $\CZ$ be a quasi-smooth DG stack and let $Y\subset \Sing(\CZ)$ be a conical Zariski-closed subset.
 If $Y$ contains the zero-section of $\Sing(\CZ)$, then the category $\IndCoh_Y(\CZ)$ contains $\QCoh(\CZ)$ as a full subcategory.